 However, you may also buy raw meat from the public market beforehand and cook them at designated grilling stations on the beach.
 The hassle-free option is to buy cooked food from eateries.

 If you want your breakfast ready the next day, better inform the caretakers the night before.
-Friendly tip is to buy everything you need at one go at the public market since it is about 4 kilometers away from the resort.
+A friendly tip is to buy everything you need in one go at the public market since it is about 4 kilometers away from the resort.
 Bring a cooler with you so that you have cold drinks at the beach.

 Overall, if you’re not a picky traveler who wants an affordable escape at an all-natural white sand beach, then Hidden Beach Resort in Aloguinsan is perfect for you.
-Better go there on a weekday as to have the beach all to yourselves.
+Better go there on a weekday to have the beach all to yourself.